cu-cit-cloud-team/gpt4-openai-vs-azure-openai/README.md

 ## About

+We've been seeing inconsistent and less than desireable results from the Azure OpenAI Services when working with our own data.

+We wanted to be able to identify if the poor results were exclusive to working with our own data or if something was fundamentally different when working with GPT-4 models via Azure OpenAI vs OpenAI directly.

-We've been seeing inconsistent and sometimes less desireable results from the Azure OpenAI Services vs the OpenAI directly.
-This repo is a place to test and compare the results of the two services.
-These tests are using GPT-4 models.
+This repo is a place to test and compare the results of the two services using different system prompts and some general questions.

 ## Running Locally